bmoraida/werewolf-py/README.md

 ## Prompts

-- Game Introduction('/intro_prompt.txt') : rules and the role of the player
+- Game Introduction('prompts/') : rules and the role of the player
-- Game Reports('/report_prompt.txt) :
+- Game Reports('prompts/) :
   - Speeches in last round
-  - Game status : alive players in seperation of the teams.
+  - Game status : alive players in separation of the teams.
-  - Players status : alivness of players based on their number
+  - Players status : aliveness of players based on their number
-  - Agent previous SPEACIAL actions
+  - Agent previous SPECIAL actions
   - Agent previous VOTES
   - Notes that have taken by the agent
 - Commands('/game.py') :
   - Speak command
   - Vote command
-  - targetting/healing/killing/inquiring command
+  - targeting/healing/killing/inquiring command